-In collaboration with ITD, ensure continuous availability of mission-critical Web services through full compliance of NNDC's computers with DOE cyber security requirements.
+In collaboration with ITD, ensure continuous availability of mission-critical Web services through (a) full compliance of NNDC's computers with DOE cyber security requirements, (b) implementation of software critical updates.

-Provide technical computer support to NNDC staff, visitors and external collaborators to enable them to effectively and securely use NNDC computing resources.
+Provide technical computer support to NNDC staff, visitors and external collaborators to enable them to effectively and securely use NNDC computing resources, as well as procure computer hardware, software and support services to meet NNDC's computing requirements.